eschares/eschares.github.io.2/index.md

 In this role, I am subject specialist / liaison to two engineering departments on campus, providing research help and instruction.

 I also help evaluate and support Iowa State's growing number of [Open Access agreements](https://open.lib.iastate.edu/open-access/agreements) with publishers, conducting scientometric analyses of our outputs and monitoring publication patterns across campus.
-I use Web of Science, Dimensions, Altmetrics, Open Refine, Unsub, Python, pandas, R, and LaTeX.
+I use Web of Science, Dimensions, Altmetrics, Open Refine, Unsub, Python, pandas, R, and LaTeX in this work.

 I created and launched [Unsub Extender](https://unsubextender.lib.iastate.edu/), a free Python-based web app to help libraries better analyze and understand their Unsub data.